xrf/thesis/src/imsrg.md

 The commutator in the flow equations [@Eq:imsrgode] ensures that the evolved state $\hat U(s) \ket{\Phi}$ consists of *linked diagrams* only [@shavitt2009many].
 This indicates that IM-SRG is a size-extensive [@ISI:A1981MN73700014] method by construction, even if the operators are truncated.

 An accurate and robust solver is required to solve ordinary differential equation (ODE) in [@Eq:imsrgode].
 In particular, the solver must be capable of handling the stiffness that often arises in such problems.
 For our numerical experiments, we used a high-order ODE solver algorithm by L. F. Shampine and M. K. Gordon [@shampine1975computer], which is a multistep method based on the implicit Adams predictor-corrector formulas.
-Its source code is freely available [@odesolver].
+Its source code is freely available [@odesolver; @sgode].

 ## IM-SRG generators